Kraymer/kraymer.github.com/_drafts/emojis-memes-slack.md

 ---
-title: Manifesto for best use of emojis and memes in Slack
+title: [slack] Manifesto for best use of emojis and memes in Slack
 description: Use hacks of emojis and memes in slack, to obtain super powers that will help you get things done more efficiently in a funnier way.
 dropcaps: false
 published: true